psu-oss-group-personalOrganizers/Dash/README.md

 ## Tech stack
 Fronted:

+Deploy: Github Page

+## Project roadmap

+In this project, we expect to build a web app of collecting some Google popular software into a website, which is easy for users to use Google software.

+You can open [demo]() to look at the version of this project (Finish on the Week 3)

+You can open [MVP Version]() to look at the Minimum Viable Product version of this project (Finish on the Week 6)

-Deploy: You can use the ['Githubpage']( https://psu-oss-group-personalorganizers.github.io/helpful-organizers/) to look at the web-app.
+You can use the ['Githubpage']( https://psu-oss-group-personalorganizers.github.io/helpful-organizers/) to look at the web-app.

 ## License